 Mesothelioma UK is a national resource centre dedicated to providing free specialist information, support and improved treatment and care for those affected by mesothelioma.
 The charity offers support to patients through a dedicated helpline and a team of specialist nurses, and also works with health care professionals and other organisations to fund research into mesothelioma and drive up standards of care.

 Contact: 0800 169 2409 (freephone helpline), email@example.com

-The NLCFN was established in 1999 to provide networking and support to nurses specialising in the care of people with lung cancer.
+Established in 1999 as NLCFN, LCN UK provides networking and support to nurses specialising in the care of people with lung cancer.
 It is a paid membership forum and is open to any specialist nurse who spends more than 50% of their working week or clinical activities in caring for patients with lung cancer.
 The forum provides clinical support, knowledge sharing, support for research, educational programmes and materials, and a voice for lung cancer nurse specialists.

 Contact: 01675 477607, email firstname.lastname@example.org

 Founded in 1868, the Trades Union Congress (TUC) exists to make the working world a better and safer place for everyone.
 It brings together more than 5.6 million working people who make up its 49 member unions.
 The TUC supports trade unions and stands for equality, fairness and justice, and for dignity and respect for all working people.

 The Glynnis Gale Foundation is there to support Mesothelioma patients in the Northern Cape of South Africa through:

 - Raising awareness of asbestos and seeking appropriate management of asbestos contamination across the region with a particular focus on schools.